evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 The battery has a gross capacity of 101kWh and a net capacity of 97kWh, meaning you have a 4kWh buffer for protection.
 (4,0%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 460 km (286 mi).
-The consumption is 21,1kWh/100km for the WLTP standard test.
+The consumption is 21.1kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 79 minutes, while a more common scenario of 10-80% would take 41 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 51%, resulting in an actual charge speed, including time loss on 100kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 51%, resulting in an actual charge speed, including time loss, of 100kW.
 Each charge session would take 27 minutes and 19 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 11 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 11 minutes.
 This trip will require five charge session(s) charging from 5% to 43%.
 The total time lost for charging up the battery will be 111 minutes.

 ### Onboard charger